MeetKai/functionary/README.md

 For more details, please refer to the [Function Calling section](https://github.com/abetlen/llama-cpp-python?tab=readme-ov-file#function-calling) in llama-cpp-python.
 To use our Functionary GGUF models using llama-cpp-python's OpenAI-compatible server, please refer to [here](https://llama-cpp-python.readthedocs.io/en/latest/server/#function-calling) for more details and documentation.

+**Note:**
+- For Functionary in llama-cpp-python, the default system messages are added automatically during the API call.
+Therefore, there is no need to provide the default system messages in `messages`.
-**Note:** llama-cpp-python's OpenAI-compatible server does not support streaming for Functionary models yet as of v0.2.50.
+- llama-cpp-python's OpenAI-compatible server does not support streaming for Functionary models yet.

 </details>